Our School Services

 Elementary schools in particular are preferred institutions for primary prevention programs as they provide the hypothesized “windows of opportunity” for the developing brain, mind, and social environments.
 In line with the guiding principles of positive psychology and neuroscience, Yoga 4 Classrooms postulates moving beyond a preoccupation with repairing weaknesses and deviations, to prevention, and further to enhancement of existing positive qualities and strengths in the earliest stages of child development.
 Learn more about scientific research supporting the Y4C program and Educational Standards Alignment.

-The goal of Y4C is to create
+The focus of Yoga 4 Classrooms is to create

 peaceful, learning-ready, productive classroom environments through the